jestjs/jest/website/versioned_docs/version-24.x/Configuration.md

 };
 ```

-`serialize` is a function that serializes a value using existing plugins.
+`printer` is a function that serializes a value using existing plugins.

 To use `my-serializer-module` as a serializer, configuration would be as follows: